 Before beginning course-related clinical experiences and fieldwork, students must satisfy requirements that include, but are not limited to, drug screening and background checks for criminal offenses.
 Results may affect whether a student can participate in clinical and fieldwork experiences.

-In UIC’s entry-level OTD program, fieldwork experiences are separated into five placements.
+In UIC’s entry-level OTD program, fieldwork experiences are separated into six placements.

-- Level IC and ID fieldwork: students develop professional behaviors, beginning practice skills and an understanding of psychosocial issues influencing engagement in occupation.
-These two experiences are a four-week clinical placement in the summer after the first year of classes.
+- Level IC and ID fieldwork: Students develop professional behaviors, beginning practice skills and an understanding of psychosocial issues influencing engagement in occupation.
+These two experiences are a combined two-week clinical placement in the second spring semester.

-- Level II fieldwork: the application of occupational therapy theory and the development of clinical reasoning and skills to become a competent entry-level generalist occupational therapist.
-This experience consists of two, 12-week clinical placements, in differing areas of practice, at the end of the classroom portion of the program.
+- Level II fieldwork: Students practice the application of occupational therapy theory and the development of clinical reasoning and skills to become a competent entry-level generalist occupational therapist.
+This experience consists of two, 12-week clinical placements, in differing areas of practice.

 Setting and location

 The primary goal when matching students to fieldwork sites is to ensure quality experiences that prepare them for entry-level practice as a generalist occupational therapist.
-It’s important to receive clinical experience in different settings, including physical and psychosocial disability, pediatrics and community sites.
+It’s important to receive clinical experience in different settings, including physical disabilities, pediatrics, and behavioral health.

 We offer fieldwork locations in the Chicago area and throughout the country.
-However, there is a critical national shortage of fieldwork sites.
-Students should be prepared to relocate outside Chicago for one experience.
-They should have access to a car, because travel of more than one hour to fieldwork sites may be required.
+However, there is a national shortage of fieldwork sites.
+Students should be prepared to relocate outside Chicago for at least one experience.
+Students should have access to a car, because travel of more than one hour to fieldwork sites may be required.
 Students from other states may not be able to complete fieldwork in their home state.

 Students who relocate for fieldwork are responsible for associated costs, including transportation, parking, housing and meals.
 Students who are primary caregivers for children or other dependents, or have health conditions requiring them to remain in the Chicago area, may request exemption from relocation.

-After fieldwork is completed, students will perform at the level of beginning practitioner.
-They will be eligible to take the National Board for Certification in Occupational Therapy examination.
+After fieldwork is completed, students will perform at the level of beginning practitioner and will move onto the final steps of their Capstone coursework.